harmony-one/onebtc/specs/btcrelay-spec/docs/source/security_performance/performance.rst

 Performance and Costs
 ==============================

-Contrary to permissionless blockchains, such as Ethereum, Harmony's Parachains can easily implement the cryptographic primitives of the verified blockchains, instead of relying on pre-compiled smart contracts or manual and costly implementation of primitives.
+Contrary to permissionless blockchains, such as Ethereum, Harmony's Bridges can easily implement the cryptographic primitives of the verified blockchains, instead of relying on pre-compiled smart contracts or manual and costly implementation of primitives.
-In the case of Bitcoin, the BTC Parachain can provide native support for the SHA256 and RIPEMD-160 hash functions, as well as for ECDSA using the `secp256k1 <https://en.bitcoin.it/wiki/Secp256k1>`_ curve.
+In the case of Bitcoin, the BTC Bridge can provide native support for the SHA256 and RIPEMD-160 hash functions, as well as for ECDSA using the `secp256k1 <https://en.bitcoin.it/wiki/Secp256k1>`_ curve.

 Consequently, storage resembles the main cost factor of BTC-Relay on Harmony.